End-to-End Dense Video Grounding via Parallel Regression: Related Work

+SVPTR, HSCNet and our PRVG all introduce hierarchical attention designs, while there are some differences.
+First, SVPTR and HSCNet mainly focus on attention designs in model architectures, while our proposed PRVG makes more efforts on attention loss for model training.
+Second, both SVPTR and HSCNet introduce hierarchical structures according to the text inputs (words, sentences and paragraphs), while our PRVG focuses on the video side and proposes an attention loss extending from a video clip to a moment proposal.

-Transformer was firstly introduced by \cite{vaswani2017attention} in machine translation task.
-Due to its powerful global temporal modeling capability and parallelism, transformer is applied in many other NLP tasks, such as named entity recognition \cite{yan2019tener} and language understanding \cite{devlin2018bert}.
-Inspired by the recent advances in NLP tasks, transformer is applied in computer vision, such as image classification \cite{dosovitskiy2020image}, object detection \cite{carion2020end, zhu2020deformable} and action proposal generation \cite{tan2021relaxed}.
-Our proposed PRVG model is built on transformer to capture temporal context effectively and predict temporal boundaries directly.
-Different from other transformer-based detection framework such as DETR, we use the languages as queries while they typically use hidden variables as learnable queries, which are ﬁxed once the training is ﬁnished.
+\textbf{Vision Transformer and DETR.} Transformer was first presented by~\citep{vaswani2017attention} in machine translation task.
+Due to its powerful global temporal modeling capability, transformer is applied in many other NLP tasks, such as named entity recognition~\citep{yan2019tener} and language understanding~\citep{devlin2018bert}.
+Inspired by the recent advances in NLP tasks, transformer is applied in computer vision, such as image classification~\citep{dosovitskiy2020image,liu2021swin,he2022masked,touvron2021training}, object detection~\citep{carion2020end,zhu2020deformable} and action proposal generation~\citep{tan2021relaxed}.

+DETR is a representative transformer-based object detector, performing bipartite matching to choose queries matched with ground truth from the query set.
+And there are some works like Moment-DETR~\citep{lei2021detecting} and MH-DETR~\citep{xu2023mh} using DETR for video moment retrieval.
+Our proposed PRVG is also built on DETR.
+The differences are that we use the languages as queries, while they typically use learnable positional embeddings as queries which are fixed once the training is finished.
+Our improvements in decoder design enable our framework more flexible and explainable.
+Moreover, benefiting from the one-to-one correspondence between the query and target moment, we can introduce a proposal-level attention loss to further improve the performance, by allowing the model to attend to the ground truth region, determine the salient temporal locations, and suppress attention values at locations less important in the ground truth region.